cogent3/cogent3/doc/examples/codon_models.rst

     >>> non_neutral_lnL = lf.get_log_likelihood()
     >>> non_neutral_nfp = lf.get_num_free_params()

 We then conduct a likelihood ratio test whether the MLE of omega significantly improves the fit over the constraint it equals 1.
-We import the convenience function from the cogent stats module.
+We import the convenience function from the ``cogent3`` stats module.

     >>> from cogent3.maths.stats import chisqprob
     >>> LR = 2 * (non_neutral_lnL - neutral_lnL)